CompensationVariesseverity-dependent; individual lawsuits, no capped fund

 • You or your child were under the age of 18 during the period of heavy social media use.

-• You or your child used social media platforms (such as Facebook, Instagram, TikTok, Snapchat, YouTube) for an average of 3 or more hours per day.
+• Your child used social media platforms (such as Facebook, Instagram, TikTok, Snapchat, YouTube) for prolonged periods (e.g., several hours a day) over an extended time frame (months or years).

 • You or your child developed mental health issues after prolonged social media use, including: